T-Obuchi/SLRpackage_AcceleratedCV_matlab/README.md

 # REQUIREMENT AND PREPARATION
 As a subroutine, cyclic coordinate descent (CCD) algorithm implemented by C language is used, and hence please prepare your own C compiler connected to matlab.
 Mex source files are provided.
-To compile them, pleae move to the "routine" folder and type
+To compile them, please move to the "routine" folder and type
 ```matlab
     mex CCD_LASSO.c
     mex CCD_SCAD.c
     mex CCD_MCP.c
 ```
-on matlab of your own environment.
+on matlab in your own environment.
 Please complete this before using the functions in the package.

 # USAGE FOR SCAD